11 Gorgeous Florida Gulf Coast Beaches

 7. Lido Beach

 Lido Beach, another beauty in the Sarasota region, is a picture-perfect sunset destination.
-While the sand here is not quite as smooth as Siesta Key, there are tons of seashells to be found.
+While the sand here is not quite as smooth as Siesta Key, seashells are in great abundance.
 Dolphins are frequently sighted, so much so that most tours guarantee sightings.
 You may even be lucky enough to find a prehistoric shark tooth, however, that is much more likely at Casperan: the shark tooth capital.

 Lido is a great place to relax and take in some gorgeous Gulf Coast scenery.
 More laid-back and much quieter than Siesta, it’s a perfect non touristy alternative, especially for those wanting to enjoy a magnificent Florida sunset.
 Or better yet, treat yourself to a gorgeous sunset cruise.